XtremeXSPC/LCS.Dev-Blog/CS-Topics/content/posts/Why this blog and how I manage it.md

 ShowWordCount: true
 ShowRssButtonInSectionTermList: true
 tags:
   - Tech
+categories:
+  - Free Time
 cover:
   image:
   alt:
   caption:
   relative: false
   hidden: true
 editPost:
   URL: https://github.com/XtremeXSPC/LCS.Dev-Blog/tree/hostinger/
   Text: Suggest Changes
   appendFilePath: true
-categories:
-- "Uncategorized"
 ---

 Hello everyone!
 My name is Costantino.
 I’m a computer science student and a tech enthusiast.
 The main purpose of this blog is to explore and share insights on some of the most exciting topics in the fascinating world of computer science.